 Mustafa Akyol: Sure, first of all, on just what Steve said, I mean, has Turkish leaders been positive about US relationships lately?
 Well, actually, they were quite positive, not with the US in general but with President Trump.
 There was a love affair for President Trump, at least in his early years, in 2016 because he was seen as a man of the leader who defies the establishment, just like Erdogan himself.

 Steven Cook: An establishment that has shielded Turkey from a lot of criticism, though.

-Brian Hanson: So Steven Cook of The Council on Foreign Relations.
-Mustafa Akyol of the Cato Institute, where he is in current residence.
+Brian Hanson: So Steven Cook of the Council on Foreign Relations.
+Mustafa Akyol of the Cato Institute, where he is currently in residence.
 I want to thank you both for being on Deep Dish and really laying out what's happening in Turkey and what's at stake and how to think about the relationship between Turkey and the United States.
 It's been a fascinating conversation.

 Brian Hanson: Thanks for being on Deep Dish.

 Steven Cook: It was a great pleasure.
 Thanks for having us.

 Mustafa Akyol: Thanks for having me too.